Cameras + Formats

 • About Us •

-Cameras + Formats is designed and maintained by Gray Hour Media.
+Cameras + Formats is designed and updated by Gray Hour Media in NYC.
 Gray Hour produces fresh and original content for film, episodic and the web.
 Head to www.grayhourmedia.com to check out our work!

 Search from over 40 cameras with a list that includes Arri, Canon, Red, Sony, Blackmagic, Panasonic, and GoPro.
 Or browse by format, from common standards like ProRes and DNxHD to older ones like MPEG-IMX and Betacam.